reddec/portable-stack/README.md

 ## Checklist

 - [ ] Update inventory.yaml and write down your hosts.
-Pick host name as somthing not bounded to provider: ie `web1`, not `aws-srv-1`.
+Pick host name as something not bounded to provider: ie `web1`, not `aws-srv-1`.
 It will help migrate between providers.
 Optionally, you may set domains names for automatic records update.
 - [ ] Update variables.yaml and define your parameters.
 Use [ansible-vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html) for secrets or alternatives.
 - [ ] Update or create stack per host in `hosts/<hostname>/docker-compose.yaml`.
 Everything in `hosts/<hostname>` will be copied to the remote host before execution, however, only volumes will be backuped by default.